 Not to mention the actual Federal income tax bracket that my husband and I have to pay as a married couple (which is usually 10-15%).
 If you’re doing the math this means I have to set aside $1,800 a month, or 30% (average monthly income $6,000 x 0.30 = $1,800).

-I know how much I usually bring in for each month and divide that into four equal weekly savings transfers.
-Then when it’s time to pay quarterly taxes (get my free workbook for the exact due dates) I simply withdraw the money from the “tax fund” and make the payment to the IRS.
+Then when it’s time to pay quarterly taxes I simply withdraw the money from my Digit “tax fund” and make the payment to the IRS.
 Easy peasy-ish.

 Alright, now that you have some ideas about how to regain your time by automating your freelance business this week, you’re ready to take things to the next level!